imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 The opposite is an interesting avenue for future work as well.
 Rather than avoid batch normalization because of this implicit contrastive effect, it may be interesting to exploit that directly, allowing implicit contrastive learning at layers other than the final layer.
 One interesting open question is how much of batch normalization's success in training neural networks is directly caused by this separation of internal representations.

-Finally, we find it fascinating that BYOL is able to (with the right hyper-parameters) learn something even in the absence of either an explicit contrastive loss or an implicit contrastive mechanism via batch normalization.
+Finally, we find it fascinating that BYOL can (with the right hyper-parameters) learn something even in the absence of either an explicit contrastive loss or an implicit contrastive mechanism via batch normalization.
 While we would not recommend that any practitioners use these networks in practice, we think they are a novel and interesting contribution to the field, and that their behaviors potentially provide a valuable glimpse into why some of these techniques (weight decay, weight standardization, and LARS) are so effective.

 Given the rapid pace of progress in the field of self-supervised learning right now, new state of the art algorithms will surely be published soon.
 Please feel free to send us any relevant new results, and if there are any questions about our experiments or this blog post, don't hesitate to reach out!

-# Thank You!
+# Thanks!

 Thanks to our team members Bryden Fogelman, Timothy Devries, Hristijan Bogoevski, Bartosz Wróblewski, Jason Benn, Ali Rhode, and Kanjun Qiu for their feedback and comments.
 We also appreciate our friends Christina Kim, Benjamin Mann, Lisa Fetterman, William Levine, Andrey Zhmoginov, Chris Painter, Ian Thompson, Sarah Hong, Jeremie Harris, Vincent Chen, and Tom Brown who gave very helpful feedback.
 Finally, we are very grateful to the BYOL authors for reading this and giving us the opportunity to understand their algorithm better.